-With respect to Native Americans who do graduate and go on to postsecondary education, only about half of those who enroll in major colleges and universities survive the first year as compared to almost 70% of the general population (Education Trust, 2010; Offenstein, Moore, & Shulock, 2010; U.S. Department of Education, 1998).
-The Institute for Higher Education Policy (2007) indicates that "The percentage of American Indians who have at least a bachelor's degree is the lowest of all racial/ethnic groups.
-The numbers are even lower for those who live on reservations and other AIAs."
-And, Native Americans are among the most underrepresented subgroup in graduate programs.
+With respect to Native Americans who go on to postsecondary education, only about half of those who enroll in major colleges and universities survive the first year as compared to almost 70 percent of the general population.
+The Institute for Higher Education Policy (2007) indicates the percentage of American Indians who have at least a bachelor degree is the lowest of all racial/ethnic groups.
+The numbers are even lower for those who live on reservations and other American Indian agencies.
+And Native Americans are among the most underrepresented subgroup in graduate programs.

 Even though data are limited, the Alliance for Excellent Education (2007) stresses that the evidence is clear about the striking disparities in the educational achievement and attainment levels of Native Americans.
 The degree to which some tribes may do better than others is unclear.
-Too little data are available to compare tribal graduate rates, whether graduation is related to gender and economic differences, and so forth.
+Too little data are available to compare tribal graduation rates, whether graduation is related to gender and economic differences, and so forth.